Dutch Baby Pancake (Puffy Oven Pancake)

 1. Preheat oven and skillet

-Preheat oven to 425°F (220°C).
-Place a 10-inch cast iron skillet (or your favorite oven-safe dish) in the oven while it preheats.
-The skillet must be very hot for the Dutch Baby Pancake to puff up perfectly.
+Preheat the oven to 425°F (220°C).
+Place a 10-inch cast iron skillet (or your preferred safe baking dish) in the oven while it preheats.
+The skillet should be very hot for the American-style pancake to cook perfectly.

-In a blender or with a whisk, combine eggs, flour, milk, sugar, vanilla, and salt until smooth and lump-free.
-The Dutch Baby Pancake batter should be completely smooth.
+In a mixer or with a whisk, combine eggs, flour, milk, sugar, vanilla, and salt until smooth and lump-free.
+The American-style custard should be completely smooth.

 3. Butter the hot skillet

-Carefully remove the hot skillet from the oven (caution: very hot!).
-Add butter and tilt to coat the entire bottom as it melts.
-The butter should sizzle - this is the secret to a perfect Dutch Baby Pancake!
+Carefully remove the hot skillet from the oven (be careful: it's very hot!).
+Add butter and swirl to coat evenly.
+The butter should sizzle - this is the secret to a perfect American-style pancake!

-Immediately pour the batter into the hot skillet with melted butter.
-Don't stir - the Dutch Baby Pancake batter should rest on top of the butter.
+Immediately pour the custard into the hot skillet with melted butter.
+Do not stir - the American-style custard should rest on the butter.

-Place in oven and bake 15-20 minutes without opening the door.
-The Dutch Baby Pancake is ready when it has puffed up dramatically and is golden brown on the edges.
+Place it in the oven and bake for 15-20 minutes without opening the door.
+The American-style pancake is ready when it has dramatically risen and is golden around the edges.

 6. Serve immediately

-Remove from oven and serve the Dutch Baby Pancake immediately - it will deflate after a few minutes (this is normal!).
-Top with powdered sugar, maple syrup, fresh fruit, or a squeeze of lemon juice.
+Remove it from the oven and serve the American-style pancake immediately - it will deflate after a few minutes (this is normal!).
+Sprinkle with powdered sugar, maple syrup, fresh fruits, or lemon juice.

 💡